Taiwing/ft_ping/README.md

 # ft_ping

 Implementation of the ping command in C. This program sends ping probes to a given host and waits for the responses.
+This is useful to check if a given server is up or down and diagnostic eventual connexion problems from the the probes round trip time values.

 <br />
 <p align="center">